 Posterior sacral foramina, four in number, smaller in size and less regular than anterior foramina are present on side of tubercles.
 These transmit the posterior divisions of the sacral nerves.

 A series of tubercles on lateral side of foramina represent the transverse processes of the sacral vertebrae, and together these form the lateral crest of the sacrum on First two tubercles give attachment to the horizontal parts of the posterior sacroiliac ligaments and those of the third vertebra give attachment to the oblique part of the posterior sacroiliac ligaments.
-Fourth and fifth give attachement to the sacrotuberous ligaments.
+Fourth and fifth give attachment to the sacrotuberous ligaments.

-The lateral surface of sacrum is broad above, but narrows into a thin edge below.
+The lateral surface of the sacrum is broad above but narrows into a thin edge below.
 The first three vertebrae of the sacrum have transverse processes that together form wide lateral wings called alae which have the auricular surface [because it resembles an ear] bearing articular cartilage to articulate with the ilium.

 This notch transmits the anterior division of the fifth sacral nerve.
 The thin lower half of the lateral surface gives attachment to the sacrotuberous and sacrospinous ligaments, to some fibers of the gluteus maximus at the back and to the coccygeus in the front.

-Sacrum is differently shaped in males and females.
+The sacrum is differently shaped in males and females.
 Female sacrum is shorter and wider than male sacrum, more curved and placed more obliquely backward.
 This increases the size of the pelvic cavity and makes the sacrovertebral angle more prominent.

 Functions of Sacrum

-Several key muscles of the hip joint, including the gluteus maximus, iliacus and piriformis, have their origins on the surface of the sacrum and pull on the sacrum to move the leg.
+Several key muscles of the hip joint, including the gluteus maximus, iliacus, and piriformis, have their origins on the surface of the sacrum and pull on the sacrum to move the leg.
 The sacrum also surrounds and protects the spinal nerves of the lower back as they wind their way inferiorly toward the end of the trunk and into the legs.
 Finally, the sacrum helps to form the pelvic cavity that supports and protects the delicate organs of the abdominopelvic cavity and provides space for a fetus to pass through during childbirth.